 Why is majority of my payment being applied to interest?

 Your loan is amortized in order to break your repayment down into equal monthly installments and to account for all interest and principal required to be paid over the life of your loan.
-Because of this amortization schedule, at the beginning of your loan the disbursement of your payment is going to be interest heavy; however, as your loan matures, that disbursement begins to shift (think of scales gradually changing over time), where your payment is then disbursed heavily towards principal.
+At the beginning of your loan, your payments will be interest heavy; however, as your loan matures, more of your payment will go toward principal.
+Think of scales gradually changing over time.

 Loan Amortization Example